BellaNasirudin/py21cmmc/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~
 I should try to explain how I've gone about modifying this to its current state, from Brad's original version.
 This version is installable, and the Makefile stuff happens in ``setup.py``.
 The CLI commands live in cli.py.
-At the moment, the ``likelihoods`` subpackage is not being used, but eventually it should hold the code skeletons
-that compute likelihoods given the lightcone objects.
 Funnily enough, plotting functions live in ``plotting.py``,
-and at the moment, each of them takes as its main argument a ``Lightcone`` object, which is basically what is
+and at the moment, each of them takes as its main argument a ``Lightcone`` or ``CoEval`` object, which is basically what is
 passed back from the C driver.
-The ``_utils.py`` module contains higher-level wrappers around the C code, but actually
+The ``_utils.py`` module contains a couple of functions for writing out the parameter
-at the moment it is not really very useful, as I have kept the wrapping quite tight, and most of the work is done
-in the ``_21cmfast`` package.
+files which can be read in by the C driver.
+I have not made use of these in the rest of the code, however.

-The actual Python wrappers of the C, at its basic level, are found in ``_21cmfast/__init__.py`` (so as to make them
+The actual Python wrappers of the C, at its basic level, are found in ``wrapper.py``.
+All the C code lives in the
-importable directly by ``from _21cmfast import wrappers`` etc.).
-We could maybe change this in future and have a
-dedicated ``wrappers.py`` module.
-All the C code lives in this folder and is compiled by ``setup.py`` from here (this
-required changing some of the includes in the C files).
+ ``_21cmfast`` folder and is compiled by ``setup.py`` from here (this required changing some of the includes in the C files).

+The wrapping is done with CFFI, rather than the native ctypes.
+This allows for less redundant specification of types
+etc. The things to watch out for, when using CFFI, is the memory management.
+If an array is created in Python, and a
+pointer to it is set to a C variable, then that Python variable has to stick around otherwise the memory is effectively
+free'd, and weird stuff happens.
+This is usually obvious, but is sometimes obscured when setting a C variable to the
+result of a function call, for which no Python variable has ever been specified (and so it quickly gets garbage collected).

 As for input parameters to the functions, I've used a series of Structure classes (I've subclassed each of them to give
 defaults for each parameter, so the user doesn't have to worry about most of them).
 How these work should hopefully be
 reasonably clear from the code.
-The output is also a Structure (I think this could be better).
-My overall goal is to wrap
-as small bits of the C code as possible, in a modular way, and in this module, do nothing fancy with them except return
-them in a sensible fashion.
-The higher-level analysis of these objects should be done outside of this sub-package (say
-in ``_utils`` or ``plotting``).

 Meta-development stuff
 ~~~~~~~~~~~~~~~~~~~~~~